hydrosolutions/riversCentralAsia/README.md

 <a href="https://hydro4u.eu/" target="_blank">HYDRO4U</a> where future
 small hydro power potential is evaluated using hydrological modelling.

-For R & RS Minerve users, the package
+For R & RS MINERVE users, the package
 <a href="https://github.com/hydrosolutions/RSMinerveR"
-target="_blank">RSMinverveR</a> is recommended which allows the interfacing between R and RS Minerve (with examples based on the Visual Basic Script examples by CREALP).
+target="_blank">RSMinverveR</a> is recommended which allows the interfacing between R and RS MINERVE (with examples based on the Visual Basic Script examples by CREALP).

 ## Acknowledgement